emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Screenshots ==
-01. Screenshot of the share button widget when a user clicks on it.
+01. Screenshot of the share button widget when a user clicks on it
-02. Screenshot of the WordPress share menu.
+02. Screenshot of the WordPress share menu
-03. Screenshot of the Email Form share menu.
+03. Screenshot of the Email Form share menu
-04. Screenshot of the Advertisement.
+04. Screenshot of the Advertisement
-05. Screenshot of the Follow menu.
+05. Screenshot of the Follow menu
-06. Screenshot of the Analytics (1).
+06. Screenshot of the Analytics (1)
-07. Screenshot of the Analytics (2).
+07. Screenshot of the Analytics (2)
 08. Screenshot of the settings interface
 09. Screenshot of button preview in content
 10. Screenshot of button preview in sidebar
 11. Screenshot of floating Bar button preview (registered version)
+12. Screenshot of floating Bar button preview (registered version)
+13. Screenshot of your button customization (1)
+14. Screenshot of your button customization (2)
+15. Screenshot of your button customization (3)
+16. Screenshot of your button customization (4)

 == Changelog ==
 = 1.0 =